amruthavarshini-gopal/RANK-OF-A-MATRIX/README.md

 ### Step 2:

-Prepare the lists from each linear equations and assign in np.array()
+Prepare the lists from the given two dimension matrix and assign in np.array()

 ### Step 3: